-Contamination events in our production process: Around the end of the third quarter of 2022 and during the first quarter of 2023, we experienced certain contamination events in our production process.
+Contamination events in our production process: Around the end of the third quarter of 2022 and during the first quarter of 2023, we experienced certain contamination events in our production process that had a significant impact on our operating results.
 We are at risk of further such production contaminations resulting in more scrapped inventory if we do not continue to improve our farm operations and implement other necessary improvements from farms to finished goods.
-This risk did result in a slowdown of our production output during the first quarter of 2023.
+This risk did result in a slowdown of our production output during the first half of 2023 to remediate this problem, which led to the recognition of less sales and gross margin during the current periods.